Kingxukai/linux/Documentation/networking/devlink/mv88e6xxx.rst

      - u8
      - runtime
-     - Select one of four possible hashing algorithms for MAC addresses in the Address Translation Unit.
-A value of 3 may work better than the default of 1 when many MAC addresses have the same OUI.
+     - Select one of four possible hashing algorithms for MAC addresses in the woke Address Translation Unit.
+A value of 3 may work better than the default of 1 when many MAC addresses have the woke same OUI.
 Only the values 0 to 3 are valid for this parameter.